Unsigned artist

 An unsigned artist or independent artist is a musician or musical group not under a contract with a record label.
 The terms are used in the music industry as a marketing technique.
 Bands that release their own material on self-published CDs can also be considered unsigned bands.
 Often unsigned bands primarily exist to perform at concerts.

 In more recent years, the Internet has helped promote the music of unsigned bands.
 Artists often post their music as MP3s on websites like blogs, digital stores and other streaming platforms online for enhanced promotion.

-In 2016, the Unsigned Music Awards was established in the UK as the first ever televised international awards ceremony to champion artists without the backing of a record label.
+In 2016, the Unsigned Music Awards was established in the UK.
+It is the first televised international awards ceremony to honor unsigned artists.

 History and current scene

 Many unsigned artists used to sell their music and music-related merchandise without the financial support of a record label, while often seeking a recording contract through the recording of demos.
 Recently, the Internet has helped promote independent artistic material.
 Artists tend to post their music on websites such as Myspace and ILike, and sometimes have their music played on podcast shows.
 In recent times, artists such as Nine Inch Nails and Radiohead, who once had major label record deals, have started to release their music independently.

 Various musicians have remained independent at the beginning of their musical careers but later on get a record deal and continue as a signed musician.
 But this concept changed when major artists such as the Eagles and Nine Inch Nails became independent and parted their ways with record labels such as Interscope.

 Many services are offered to independent musicians by which the artists can retain the copyrights of their songs and also deliver their music to various stores.